-She was very memorable as herself in The Naked Gun 2½: The Smell of Fear (1991), in which she humorously pokes fun at an incident.
-In 1990 when she was convicted of slapping a police officer (Paul Kramer) during a traffic dispute and spent three days in jail and had to do 120 hours of community service after her time in jail expired.
-Such infamous incidents contributed to her becoming one of the most all-time recognizable of Hollywood celebrities in recent years, and sometimes ridiculed as a result.
+She was memorable as herself in The Naked Gun 2½: The Smell of Fear (1991), in which she humorously poked fun at a 1989 incident where she was convicted of slapping a police officer (Paul Kramer) during a traffic stop.
+She spent three days in jail and had to do 120 hours of community service.
+Such infamous incidents contributed to her becoming one of the most all-time recognizable of Hollywood celebrities, and sometimes ridiculed as a result.
 She was also memorable to British television viewers on The Ruby Wax Show (1997).

 In 2002, Gabor was reported to be in a coma in a Los Angeles hospital after a horrifying car accident.
-The 85-year-old, star was injured when the car she was traveling in hit a light pole in West Hollywood, California.
+The 85-year-old star was injured when the car she was traveling in hit a utility pole in West Hollywood, California.
 The reports about her coma, eventually proved to be inaccurate.

 - IMDb Mini Biography By: Bobby Jarvis

 |Frédéric von Anhalt||(14 August 1986 - 18 December 2016) (her death)|

 |Felipe de Alba||(13 April 1983 - 14 April 1983) (annulled)|

 |Michael O'Hara||(27 August 1976 - 30 November 1983) (divorced)|

 |Jack Ryan||(21 January 1975 - 24 August 1976) (divorced)|

 |Joshua S. Cosden Jr||(9 March 1966 - 18 October 1967) (divorced)|

 |Herbert Hutner||(5 November 1962 - 3 March 1966) (divorced)|